8 Fun Facts About Singapore

 Animal picture books were apparently still a few centuries off, leading the prince to mistake the creature for a lion.
 Inspired, Sang Nila Utama renamed the island “Singapura,” derived from the Sanskrit “Simha,” meaning lion, and “Pura,” meaning city.

-Bonus Fun Fact: Singapore’s national symbol is a “Merlion”
+Bonus Fun Fact: One of Singapore’s most widely used emblems is a “Merlion”

 2.)
 Singapore founded the World Toilet Organization